reliverse/rempts/README.md

 ## Prompt Types

+Each type has its own validation and display logic.
+More types are planned for future releases.

 - **Text**: Collects text input.
 - **Password**: Hidden input for secure password entries.
 - **Number**: Numeric input with optional validation.